lonewsk/gameshell-bkit2/README.md

 In this repo, you'll find the 3D .STL file to print your own custom back plate.

-*Please note that it is still a draft.
-I plan to close the back plate soon.*
+~~Please note that it is still a draft.
+I plan to close the back plate soon.~~

+*My Gameshell's motherboard died a few months ago...
+I will not push this project further.*